srijan-paul/srijan-paul.github.io/src/content/blog/monparsing.md

   xs <- many p -- recursively apply `p` as many times as possible return (x:xs)
 ```

 Looks decent, but when run in GHCi, it fails to produce the expected result:

 ```
 *Main> parse (many $ char 'x') "xx"
 []
 ```

-If you try to work out the application of this parser out by hand, you'll notice a flaw in or base case:
+If you try to work out the application of this parser by hand, you'll notice a flaw in or base case:
 In the final recursive call, when the input string is `""`, `x <- p` fails and we short circuit to return `[]`.

 To handle this scenario, we can use our `or` combinator: